huasteka/zacatzontli/README.md

 There is further need to configuration on this project, just set the environment variables to run the application in production mode.

-## Tests
+## Run

-To execute all tests, open a terminal and execute:
+To run this applciation, open a terminal and execute:

 ```
-mvnw test
+npm run server
 ```

 ## License